damienbod/AngularWebpackVisualStudio/README.md

 <strong>Authors</strong> <em>Fabian Gosebrink, Damien Bowden</em>.
 This post is hosted on both http://damienbod.com and http://offering.solutions/ and will be hosted on http://blog.noser.com afterwards.

+<strong>2016.06.26:</strong> Updated to Angular 2 rc3 and new routing
 <strong>2016.06.17:</strong> Updated to Angular 2 rc2

 <strong>Setting up the application</strong>